Angel FAQs: The Fall of Satan

 The Bible reveals very little about Satan's exodus from heaven, but some passages may tell more than we think.

-, many Beliefnet members sent comments and questions about Satan’s sin, asking how and why he was cast out of heaven.
+In response to last month’s column, many Beliefnet members sent comments and questions about Satan’s sin, asking how and why he was cast out of heaven.
 Some readers expressed dissenting views, saying that Lucifer had been misinterpreted, and he is really one of God’s beloved angels.

 Although Satan appears frequently in the Scriptures, the Bible does not tell us a great deal about the fall of Satan and his angels.
 "Falling from heaven" does not refer to geography such as going from heaven to hell; Satan still had access to God’s throne in heaven (Job 1:6, 12; 2:1,7).
 Instead, the term "falling from heaven" is a Near Eastern way of saying that someone has suffered defeat, and it was also used in ancient non-biblical literature to describe the fall of gods from power.
 It is similar to our expression "falling from grace."
 Falling from heaven, then, means to lose one’s role or power.